 Black Bear Photo Album

-There is no other area of Alaska which offers better opportunities to harvest a wider range of color phase Black Bears than in our hunt area.
+There is no other area of Alaska which offers better opportunities to harvest a wide range of color phase Black Bears than in our hunt area.

 Approximately 35% of our Black Bears are of a color phase which ranges from nearly white, to blond, copper, blue and chocolate.
 Occasionally a bear may have darker-colored legs than the body, or have some other unusual color scheme.
 Some bears are so unique that they are locally called a “line-back cinnamon bear,” because of a distinctive reddish colored line which runs along the spine of some copper-colored bears.